Gnosder/Gaming/dragonsanddaring.md

 When a character has used all their consequence and has been reduced below 1 stress, they are dying.
 When a character begins to die, the GM rolls a d4 in secret.
 That is how many rounds before they die.
 Each round there after the character makes an unmodified luck attempt, on a natural 20 they recover 1 stress and awaken--it was just a flesh wound.
 Other characters may help stabalize a dying character either with magic, by healing at least 1 stress, or by spending an untinurrupted period giving medical aid.
 This period lasts until the target regains at least 1 stress, typically 6 minutes.
 If the medical aid is disrupted for any reason the target begins dying again and the counter resumes.
 Particularly skilled medics may add up to 2d4 rounds to the targets dying timer.
 If a dying character takes stress damage, they lose 1 round off their dying timer for each stress taken, unless being treated by another character.
 If a dying target does recover at least 1 stress they are no longer dying, however they remain unconcious until they naturally heal at least 1 minor consequence, typically 1 hour.

+### MP
+Everyone has some innate magical ability, whether they focus it or not.
+MP regenerates naturally at about 1 an hour.
+This process can be sped up with practice and meditation.
+MP cannot go above its maximum value, outside a few dangerous circumstances (you're a balloon, MP is air, too much and you pop).

 ## Combat

 Swords happen.
 When they do it's important to know how to deal with it.